janekdb/scalacraft-domain/README.md

 args to pick from.

-The purpose of Rule 3 is to ensure the type is contributing to the unconstrained nature of the type at a higher level than the properties that comprise it.
+The purpose of Rule 3 is to ensure the type is contributing to the unconstrained nature of the type at a higher level than the components that comprise it.
 For example if the IP4Address type had a constructor that took four integers and we had only valid octets to work with (integers in the range [0,255]) then it would be impossible to construct an invalid IP4Address.
 In this case the validity of the IP4Address is implied by the validity of the constructor args therefore IP4Address is failing to provide any way of capturing a value that is invalid at a level